egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 Some tricky example, but we all categorize them under `concur`:
 - **Certainly** he was badly behaved but look at what he has achieved.

+{: .note }
-NOTE: **Certainly** illustrates there may be multiple functions that an item can accomplish depending on the context.
+**Certainly** illustrates there may be multiple functions that an item can accomplish depending on the context.
 Here, "Certainly ...., but" can be considered as `concur`, but certainly can be used as `Entertain` (see example).

 Rhetorical questions are sometimes categorized as `Concur`:
 - **Should we go to war against these children?
 (CONCUR)** (Tip: Tag the entire question.)